wills-projects/wills-projects.github.io/README.md

 This website contains my personal portfolio, or a draft of what is to become my personal portfolio.
 It is constructed with barebones HTML and CSS with some prospective vanilla JavaScript to be in included in the mix later.
 I hope you enjoy browsing around some of my _projects_ and _experiences_ to learn more about me!

+You can access the rough draft of my portfolio here: https://wills-projects.github.io/!